cat

 Hopefully, rather than acting on this curiosity, you sought more information—which is why you’re here.
 Good thinking.
 Read on to find out what exactly happens if a cat ingests magic mushrooms and how to keep your pet safe.

-What Happens Cats Eat Shrooms?
+What Happens If Your Cat Ate Shrooms?

 In short, some unpleasant and possibly scary stuff.
 “ASPCA poison control has reported symptoms that include vomiting, diarrhea, loss of appetite, and lethargy when animals ingest mushrooms that contain psilocybin,” says Dr. Eve Harrison, integrative veterinarian and founder of Marigold Veterinary.
 An animal who has ingested psilocybin may also experience agitation, confusion, increased heart rate, dehydration, and hallucinations, says veterinarian Dr. Sara Ochoa.
 Ochoa is also the co-founder of How To Pets.
 Both she and Harrison recommend keeping your pet away from magic mushrooms.